bsapiro/stuff-that-actually-matters/data protection outline.md

 ##a note on the internet of shitty things
 * We're connecting more of our lifes by instrumenting our movements, automating our homes
 * The software inside IoT devices has poor quality (Mirai botnet) and remains unpatched, outdated with little incentive to manufacturers to update
-* Not only do these poorly designed software devices expose their owners to harm but we've seen them (massive Botnets)
+* Not only do these poorly designed software devices expose their owners to harm but we've seen them cause harm to others (massive Botnets)
 * IoT devices are long term devices; we've seen with SCADA/PLC that they remain in use far past their "best before date" meaning risk lives for a long time
+* If you are building software that powers IoT devices then building defensively from day is essential and having a plan to keep security updated.
+IoT software builders find themself in potential position of having to maintain software forever, possibly long after such maintenance is no longer profitable.
+A difficult position to be in but one that only underscores the need for building security in at the very beginning or face the possibility of expensive maintenance work later.
+In the enterprise world where devices are covered by support contracts and End Of Life notices are often ignored, what will happen in a world where IoT device manufacturers are selling devices to consumers who are still running Windows XP well after it's end-of-life date?